tin2tin/Audacity_Bridge_for_Blender/README.md

 # Audacity Tools For Blender
 Open Sound Strip, Sequence or Record in Audacity.

-Only a prove of concept, so don't use for real work!
+Only a proof of concept, so don't use for real work!

 Contributors welcome.